-To reach our customers with appropriate communications methods, efforts to develop new channels have been expedited.

-Passolig, Turkey's most advanced sports fan card program with the most number of features, increased its number of cardholders by 30% in 2018, reaching 4.2 million users.
+To reach our customers with appropriate communications methods. and Subsidiaries Coordination Group solidified its position within its efforts to develop new channels have been expedited. segment in 2018 as well, thanks to its various products, channels and applications.
+Through 4.578 PTT branches and more than 2.000 PTT ATMs, the Group has managed the Bank's sales particularly in pension Passolig, Turkey's most advanced sports fan card program with the loans, money transfers, and PttSigorta products. most number of features, increased its number of cardholders by 30% in 2018, reaching 4.2 million users.
 As of the end of 2018, Passo mobile application has been downloaded 2.5 million times.

-Offering all of Aktif Bank's transport-related services in 2018, N Kolay Ankara Card has reached 50 thousand users and was used more than 700 thousand times within five months.
+Offering all of Aktif Bank's transport-related services in 2018.
+N Kolav Ankara Card has reached 50 thousand users and was used more than 700 thousand times within five months.
 Bringing transportation and shopping together within a single platform, Ankara Card mobile application has made its way into the mobile phones of 80,000 Ankara residents.

 Alternative Sales Channels and Communications Center has prioritized customer satisfaction and served the Bank's and subsidiaries' customers with a service quality rated well above the sector averages in performance indicators.
-The Bank's quality of service, which adds value, creates solutions and provides alternatives 12 million times a year upon each contact with its customers, has culminated in a "very good" rating in satisfactions survey results.
-Adding sales and collection activities to its services, Communications Center also contributed to the Bank's revenue in 2018.
+The Bank's quality of service, which adds value, creates solutions and provides alternatives 12 million times a vear upon each contact with its customers, has culminated in a "very good" rating in satisfactions survey results.
+Adding sales and collection activities to its services.
+Communications Center also contributed to the Bank's revenue in 2018.